TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsubsection{Simulation}

 At this stage, \oursystem estimates the potential of each expanded candidate action to contribute to a successful reproduction, providing a value signal to guide subsequent decision-making in the MCTS process.
-This stage also adds new state nodes into the search tree.
-Since bug reproduction often requires long sequences of UI interactions and each step in the sequence presents numerous possible actions, this leads to a combinatorial explosion in the number of candidate search paths.
-Moreover, unlike playing Go~\cite{silver2016mastering,silver2017mastering}, operating an app's UI in the real environment to find the termination state that triggers the reported bug poses two major challenges: (i) the search space is extremely large, and bug-triggering states are rare, making it difficult to obtain meaningful feedback within a limited number of interactions, and (ii) executing certain UI actions incurs high latency due to animations, loading delays, and system response times.
-As a consequence, exhaustive strategies like Monte Carlo rollouts are computationally infeasible within a practical time budget.
+The stage also adds new state nodes into the search tree.
+Since bug reproduction often requires long sequences of UI interactions and each step in the sequence presents numerous possible actions, this leads to a combinatorial explosion in the number of candidate simulated paths.
+Moreover, unlike playing Go~\cite{silver2016mastering,silver2017mastering}, operating an app's UI in the real environment to find the termination state that triggers the reported bug faces two difficulties: (i) The search space is vast and bug-triggering states are sparse, limiting the feedback available within a finite number of interactions, and (ii) executing certain UI actions incurs high latency due to animations, loading delays, and system response times.
+As a consequence, exhaustive strategies like standard Monte Carlo rollouts are computationally infeasible within a practical time budget.

-We design an LLM-guided agent named Simulator, which performs lightweight simulation by estimating the potential of each candidate action without executing full interaction paths.
-At this stage, the Simulator agent queries the LLM using the SimulatePrompt that will be also presented in \Cref{sec:sign}.
+We design an LLM-guided agent named Simulator, which performs lightweight simulation by estimating the potential of candidate actions to the bug reproduction goal, without executing full interaction paths.
+The Simulator agent queries the LLM using the SimulatePrompt that will be also presented in \Cref{sec:sign}, following the LLM-as-a-Judge paradigm, which has been shown effective in numerous tasks~\cite{gu2024survey}.
+This paradigm enables context-aware and semantically grounded evaluations without requiring task-specific supervision.

 For each of the action, the Simulator agent executes it in the runtime environment using the Action Execution Engine (\ie, one-step look-ahead rollout), and observes the resulting UI transitions.
-For each observed UI transition, the agent invokes the LLM to assess how closely it aligns with the expected behavior described in the bug report.
+For each UI transition, the agent invokes the LLM to assess how closely it aligns with the expected behaviors described in the bug report and assign a heuristic score.
 This assessment also takes into account the reproduction context accumulated along the current path in the search tree.
-The agent evaluates each action’s potential for crash reproduction based on the assessment and assigns a heuristic score accordingly.
+The output score is constrained to the range [0,10] through prompt engineering, as described in \Cref{sec:sign}.